 Usually, each of these Internet Gambling Software Providers have deals or arrangements with one or more offshore nations (agian, usually the Carribean / Latin America).
 Either they have the "Master License" or have access to the ability to getting you a gaming license.
 In most cases, A GAMING LICENSE IS REQUIRED from the state/country you are based in order to take wagers on the internet.
 Some governments do not require a gaming license, while others (like Antigua, Gibraltar, Malta, Isle of Man and Costa Rica) do.
 In the USA, Gaming Licenses are given within US States.

-Usually the Internet Gambling Software Provider charges a software licensing fee.
+Usually the Online Gambling Software Provider charges a software licensing fee.
 Most also take a percentage of the take for each month's revenues of the casino as well (otherwise known as a royalty fee).
 Some offer marketing services, while some require it as part of the agreement.
 Some offer equipment (ie: the server), while some require that it be purchased from them.
 Each of these companies have various structures but this all needs to be weighed out versus what they can offer in return.
-On average, most internet wagering business owners end up with 15 - 40% of the monthly profits.
+On average, most internet gambling business owners end up with 15 - 40% of the monthly profits.

 Also what should be looked at is the type of software.
 Generally, there are 3 types: Download Based, JAVA and Flash.
 Each have advantages and disadvantages.
 To read more about this, click HERE and HERE.

 The Wizard of Odds is an excellent reference as to how some of the internet casino software providers' programs work (otherwise known as the basic "strategies" - see their GAMBLING ONLINE section).